Reducing the debt : is it optimal to outsource an investment?: Problem formulation

 In these optimization problems, we have assumed that the controls of firm $I$ are given (they have no reason to be the same in the two cases).
-We look for controls in the following admissible sets : $a$ is a non-negative constant, $e$ and $m$ are adapted and non-negative processes.
+We look for controls in the following admissible sets: $e,$ $m$ and $a$ are non-negative constants.
 The eventuality that firm $J$ does not accept the contract will be taken into account in the constraints of the optimization problem for firm $I$.